cyberkrunk/culturednyc/src/about.md

 <div class="two-column">

-Nora Maynard’s writing has appeared in _Salon_, _Food Republic_, _Leite’s Culinaria_, and _Chowhound_.
-She did a six-year run as a writer at _The Kitchn_ with her weekly columns “The Celluloid Pantry” (on food and drink in film) and “Straight Up” (on cocktails and spirits). [noramaynard.com](http://www.noramaynard.com)
+Nora Maynard is a freelance writer and editor based in New York City.
+She’s the co-founder and co-editor of [-ette review](https://ettereview.com/), a journal of very short fiction.
+Her short fiction, essays, interviews and food writing have appeared in _Salon_, _The Millions_, the _Ploughshares Blog_, _Pangyrus_, _Drunken Boat_, _Killing the Buddha_, _Leite’s Culinaria_, _Food Republic_, and _Apartment Therapy: The Kitchn_, where she did a six-year run as [weekly columnist](https://www.thekitchn.com/authors/nora-maynard). [noramaynard.com](http://www.noramaynard.com)

 <figure>

 ![Nora Maynard in Paris with seafood tower.](images/nora-maynard-paris-georgesV-seafood-tower.jpg)

-<figcaption>Nora Maynard - co-founder</figcaption>
+<figcaption>Nora Maynard</figcaption>
 </figure>
 </div>